Lake Iamonia is a large prairie lake in northern Leon County, Florida, the United States, created during the Pleistocene epoch.

 A facelift by Volunteers

-The bottom of Lake Iamonia is north of Tallahassee; it is cleaner than it’s been in years thanks to a host of volunteers, county and state support.
+The bottom of Lake Iamonia is north of Tallahassee; it is cleaner than it’s been in years, thanks to a host of volunteers, and county and state support.

 Cleaning up the lake was the idea of Florida Fish and Wildlife Conservation Commission Officer Charles “Bucky” Higman, a 32-year-veteran officer who lives in Tallahassee, and Katie Woodside, an freshwater fisheries biologist.
 Higman reached out to Josh McSwain, supervisor of parks for Leon County Parks and Recreation, and about 20 FSU students who wanted to participate in community service work.

-The group collected more than 2,500 pounds of litter, including cans and bottles, bait cups, broken chairs, and even a recliner.
+The group collected over 2,500 pounds of litter, including cans and bottles, bait cups, broken chairs, and a recliner.
 The garbage had been left on the receding lake banks by anglers over the last one to two years.

 Leon County provided garbage bags and transported the filled bags to the county transfer station.
-“Our hope is people will help us by taking their trash and empty containers with them,” Higman said.
-“This is a wonderful resource, and we need everyone to help keep it clean.”
+“We hope people will help us by taking their trash and empty containers with them,” Higman said.
+“This is a wonderful resource; we need everyone to help keep it clean.”